Ph.D. in the field of Robotics Vision

 A comparative study between local descriptors for place recognition tasks.

-An 8-point algorithm implementation for freely moving cameras.
+An 8-point algorithm SLAM for freely moving cameras.

 I have taught a class of primary school students about the basic principles of Robotics using the educational toolkit provided by Lego Mindstorms.
 That was probably the most challenging and interesting course that I have experienced so far.
-It is really exiting to witness such young minds to understand and use concepts like a frame of reference, while I also learned a lot about the overall teaching procedure.
+It is really exciting to witness such young minds to understand and use concepts from robotics theory, like a frame of reference, while I also learned a lot about the overall teaching procedure.